Exceptional Points in the Scattering Resonances of a Sphere Dimer: Conclusion

 We have developed a first-principles framework to predict and interpret exceptional points of degeneracy (EPDs) in the scattering resonances of a sphere dimer, from the electroquasistatic to the full-wave regimes.

-In the quasistatic limit, we have established a $\parity\trev$-symmetric realization of an EPD; consisting of two spheres with complex-conjugate susceptibilities.
-Beyond this quasistatic limit, retardation breaks $\parity\trev$-symmetry yet \textit{real-frequency} EPDs can still be attained by appropriate choices of the dispersion of the materials of the two spheres and geometry.
-Casting the problem as an equivalent two-port circuit yields analytical criteria for EPDs, whose predictions benchmarked against rigorous multiparticle Mie theory for Drude metals, quantitatively capture the evolution and coalescence of the dimer resonances.
+In the quasistatic limit, we have established a $\parity\trev$-symmetric realization of an EPD, consisting of two spheres with complex-conjugate susceptibilities.
+Beyond this quasistatic limit, retardation breaks $\parity\trev$-symmetry; yet \textit{real-frequency} EPDs can still be attained by appropriate choices of the dispersion of the materials of the two spheres and geometry.
+Casting the problem as an equivalent two-port circuit yields analytical criteria for EPDs; the resulting predictions, benchmarked against rigorous multiparticle Mie theory for Drude metals, quantitatively capture the evolution and coalescence of the dimer resonances.

 We have characterized the scattering, extinction, and absorption efficiencies across the EPD transition.
 Close to an EPD, a single-parameter perturbation splits a resonance in the power spectrum into two efficiency peaks whose separation follows the characteristic square-root law seen for the eigenfrequencies.
-This square root splitting is the EPD-hallmark pointing to enhanced-sensitivity nanophotonic sensors based on minimal building blocks, with tunability via gain/loss control, plasma-frequency engineering, and interparticle spacing.
+This square-root splitting is a hallmark of EPDs and points to enhanced-sensitivity nanophotonic sensors based on minimal building blocks, with tunability via gain/loss control, plasma-frequency engineering, and interparticle spacing.
+Achieving the EPD condition exactly remains challenging, particularly at optical frequencies.
+By contrast, its implementation may be more practical in the microwave regime, where the two Drude permittivities can be implemented by metamaterials, with the active element realized through a tunable negative-resistance load (see, e.g., \cite{Ye_microwave_2014}).
+The theory can also be applied to anisotropic polarizable particles at microwave frequencies, like dipole antennas connected to an active negative-resistance component.

-The framework is readily extensible: higher multipolar orders occurring at larger size parameters enter through additional radiation impedances without altering the synthesis workflow; more complex dispersion can be incorporated via refined material impedances.
+The framework is readily extensible: higher multipolar orders occurring at larger size parameters enter through additional mode impedances without altering the synthesis workflow; more complex dispersion can be incorporated via refined material impedances.
 We anticipate that the same methodology will generalize to complex arrays of scatterers, providing a systematic route to engineer, analyze, and exploit EPDs in realistic photonic platforms.